 Once DACA started in 2012 I began to have interviews with young people who were interested in the program.
 These young people, although older, reminded me a lot of my own American born children.

-The reason they did is that they could have easily gone to school and played sports with them.
+The reason they did because they could have easily gone to school, played sports, and been friends with them.
 They had basically grown up in the United States and were fully assimilated.
 Our great country had educated them and had helped them grow into productive citizens.
-These potential DACA recipients were for all intents and purposes American.
+These wonderful potential DACA recipients were, for all intents and purposes, American.

 It was time for these young people to be able to work and give back to the United States.
 This is what they wanted.
 My office was very happy to help these young people be able to work, continue their educations, and obtain their drivers licenses.

 Now, as stated above, many DACA recipients are now able to give back to their country at one of its greatest time of need.

 In 2017 the Trump administration was able to partially end the DACA program.
 Currently the DACA program is not available to new applicants.
 Only those who have previously filed for DACA can apply for renewals.
 USCIS is not accepting applications for first time applicants.